ellisonleao/neovimfiles/README.md

 $ git clone https://github.com/ellisonleao/neovimfiles ~/.config/nvim
 ```

 2. Open Neovim.
-You should see a _"Installing lazy.nvim.."_ and popup installing the plugins on the first run
+Accept the vim.pack installation and you are ready to go